w3c/wai-curricula/content/content-author/data-tables.md

 Optional ideas to teach the learning outcomes:

 * Demonstrate how assistive technologies announce the summary and description as the user moves through different tables on the same page.
-Explain that this information helps users distinguish one table from the other when there are several tables on the page.
+Explain that this information helps users distinguish one table from another when there are several tables on the page.
 * Show examples of table summaries.
 Explain that summaries identify the table purpose and provide information about what the table is about.
 Emphasize that it is best practice to display these summaries on screen, as they are beneficial for all users.
 * Explain that complex tables often need descriptions for users to understand how the table is organized.
 These include tables with headers that span multiple rows or columns, tables that are difficult to navigate, and tables with information that is difficult to process.
 * Show examples of tables that need summaries and descriptions.
 Discuss with students which information they would include in the summary and which information they would include in the description.